MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-iaas.md

 ## Step 1: Prepare Azure for the Azure Migrate: Server Migration tool

-The Azure components Contoso needs to migrate the VMs to Azure are a VNet in which Azure VMs will be located when they're created during migration and the Azure Migrate: Server Migration tool (OVA), provisioned and configured.
+The Azure components Contoso needs to migrate the VMs to Azure are a VNet in which Azure VMs will be located when they're created during migration and the Azure Migrate: Server Migration tool, provisioned and configured.

 They set these up as follows: